 - Create a public space for shared learning around ownership practices.

-Together, these two reports and their recommendations provide a blueprint for the new administration to build on the progress that has already been made to empower countries to drive their own development.
+Together, these two reports and their recommendations provide a blueprint for the Trump Administration to build on the progress that has already been made to empower countries to drive their own development.